bcbio/bcbio-nextgen/docs/contents/configuration.rst

    will not get called.
 Defaults to 4.
 Setting lower than 4 will trigger low-depth calling options for GATK.
 -  ``ploidy`` Ploidy of called reads.
 Defaults to 2 (diploid).
 - ``coverage`` A BED file of regions to check for coverage.
-A `Chanjo`_ database of coverage and completeness is calculated over these regions and regions with poor coverage are compiled in an incomplete regions file for each batch.
+Coverage and completeness are calculated over these regions and a Rmarkdown report is generated in the `report` directory.
 - ``expression_caller`` A list of optional, experimental callers to turn on.
   Supports ['sailfish'].